 Who are the coaches and how do I get in touch with them?
 See the “Current Leadership” link on the About Us page for names and positions within the club.
 Use the Contact page on this website to contact the team.
 We’ll get back to you promptly!

 What bike shop do you recommend and do they give a team discount?
-Mike’s Bikes in Berkeley also provides excellent service and gives our team members a NorCal League discount.
+Mike’s Bikes and the Trek Superstore in Berkeley provide excellent service and gives our team members a NorCal League discount.
 If you prefer something north of El Cerrito, The Pedaler in El Sobrante is also a bike shop that provides us with discounts and service.

 What advice do you have for someone who is new to the sport or doesn’t know many people who ride?
 When you start giving yourself reasons for not coming out to ride, stop, meet us, or just push yourself out the door and get on that bike!
 If you start out on easier rides, just finding a good loop to do 2-3 times a week to start out with